 Real estate in the City Center of Coeur d'Alene, ID is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) single-family homes and apartment complexes/high-rise apartments.
 Most of the residential real estate is occupied by a mixture of owners and renters.
 Many of the residences in the City Center neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
-A number of residences were also built between 1940 and 1969.
+A number of residences were also built between 1970 and 1999.

-Coeur d'Alene City Center has a 15.3% vacancy rate, which is well above average compared to other U.S. neighborhoods (higher than 75.1% of American neighborhoods).
-This could either signal that there is weak demand for real estate in the neighborhood, or that much of the housing stock is seasonally occupied, which can occur in some markets dominated by colleges or vacation homes.
-Either way, if you live here year round, you will find many of the homes or apartments are empty for all or a portion of the year.
+Coeur d'Alene City Center has a 15.2% vacancy rate, which is well above average compared to other U.S. neighborhoods (higher than 77.1% of American neighborhoods).
+A relatively large percentage of housing here is seasonally occupied (7.8%), which can occur in some markets dominated by colleges or vacation homes.
+If you live here year round, you will find many of the homes or apartments are empty for all or a portion of the year.

 The way a neighborhood looks and feels when you walk or drive around it, from its setting, its buildings, and its flavor, can make all the difference.
 This neighborhood has some really cool things about the way it looks and feels as revealed by NeighborhoodScout's exclusive research.
-This might include anything from the housing stock to the types of households living here to how people get around.Notable & Unique: Diversity
+This might include anything from the housing stock to the types of households living here to how people get around.

 Coeur d'Alene City Center is also pretty special linguistically.
-Significantly, 3.8% of its residents five years old and above primarily speak South Asian languages at home.
-While this may seem like a small percentage, it is higher than 95.3% of the neighborhoods in America.Notable & Unique: People
+Significantly, 8.4% of its residents five years old and above primarily speak Italian at home.
+While this may seem like a small percentage, it is higher than 97.1% of the neighborhoods in America.